- This event has passed.

 In the face of environmental crises and global inequality, how can we work together for more sustainable futures?
 What can we learn from great transitions and transformations of the past?

-This event brings together activists, academics and practitioners to explore what we can learn from history and how we accelerate change in the present.
+This event brought together activists, academics and practitioners to explore what we can learn from history and how we accelerate change in the present, and launched a new booklet, How did we do that?
+The possibility of Rapid Transition.

 - Caroline Lucas, co-leader, Green Party of England and Wales